ryanbates1990/dnd/Nightmare and the Nexus/StatBlocks/Alchemical_Enforcer.md

 - **Warhammer.** *Melee Weapon Attack:* +5 to hit, reach 5 ft., one target. *Hit:* 10 (1d10 + 3) bludgeoning damage.

 - **Intimidating Presence.** The enforcer can use its `bonus action` to attempt to frighten a creature within 30 feet of it that can see and hear it.
 The target must succeed on a `DC 13 Wisdom` saving throw or be frightened until the end of the enforcer's next turn.
+(Recharge 5/6)

 - **Retreat.** The Alchemical Enforcer can use the Disengage action as a `bonus action` on each of its turns.